01H-W-H10/LLMManager/README.md

 SpeziLLMLocal: Local LLM is being initialized
 SpeziLLMLocal: Local LLM file could not be opened, indicating that the model file doesn't exist ❌ 응답 생성 오류: LLM file not found.

+And if this method is wrong and we should use the model written in your LLMlocalModel, please let me know how to use it.
+It seems to be powered by a hub id but I don't know the exact way.
+I would really appreciate it if you could show me an example of how to use it correctly thank you